Questions and Answers

 Q. Can we have fires/barbecues in the camp site?

-A. No open fires will be permitted accept in the are community BBQ area.
-In addition there are manned fire pits at Rasta Village Strummerville areas to keep you warm during the day and night during Festival hours
+A. No open fires will be permitted accept in our community Encona BBQ area.
+In addition there are manned fire pits at Rasta Village to keep you warm during the day and night during Festival hours

 Q. Do we have to pay to park?